Cultural diplomacy: TV, music, film

+Similarly, individual conductors of internationally recognized symphonic orchestras engaged in their own form of cultural diplomacy by harnessing the power of music to transcend artificial political boundaries as the Cold War continued to evolve in the 1970s.
+As part of an effort to raise public awareness of the dangers posed by nuclear weapons in particular and by the culture of waging war in general, conductors such as Leonard Bernstein and Seiji Ozawa organized a series of "Concerts for Peace" at several symbolic concert venues which attracted international attention.
+Included among them were: the Japanese city of Hiroshima (1973), the National Cathedral in Washington D.C.
+(1973), the United Nations General Assembly in New York City (1974), and the Salzburg Music Festival in Austria (1976).
+As Ozawa himself noted, "One does not need to raise a lot of money to put on a concert in a large hall in order to express one's beliefs [in peace]."
+Having noted that, "Hiroshima belongs to the world" Ozawa continued to conduct additional peace concerts for audiences numbering over 8,000 in both Nagasaki and Hiroshima for over three decades (1973-2005).

 In September 2023, U.S. Secretary of State Antony Blinken launched the Global Music Diplomacy Initiative in partnership with The Recording Academy at the U.S. Department of State.

 There are growing calls for Australia to strengthen its music diplomacy activities.

 Food

 The US Embassy in Beijing leveraged food as a tool of diplomacy in 2023, when its public affairs section collected lunch photos from officers posted across the country and created a "photo montage video titled "What American Diplomats Have for Lunch," which became one of the most-viewed and most-engaged posts on its WeChat and Weibo accounts.

 Place branding

 This Image and reputation has become an essential part of a "state's strategic equity".
 Place branding is "the totality of the thoughts, feelings, associations and expectations that come to mind when a prospect or consumer is exposed to an entity's name, logo, products, services, events, or any design or symbol representing them."
 Place branding is required to make a country's image acceptable for investment, tourism, political power, etc. As Joseph Nye commented, "in an information age, it is often the side which has the better side of the story that wins", this has resulted in a shift from old style diplomacy to encompass brand building and reputation management.
 In short, a country can use its culture to create a brand for itself which represents positive values and image.